 3. Michael Arden's direction.
 After stunning us all with his recent revival of Spring Awakening, Michael is back with his signature breathtaking direction that almost makes you wonder if he's a theater sorcerer.
 His work is so brave and generous.
 He's not afraid to take risks and the end result is extraordinarily lovely theatrical experiences that you'll remember and cherish for a lifetime.
 It's no wonder that he was nominated again for a Tony Award® for his direction of Once On This Island.
 Fun fact: Michael is one of YesBroadway's inaugural 40 Under 40.
 Told ya!

 Check out this video of Assistant Director Nikki M. James (who won the Tony Award for The Book of Mormon) talking about the show with Sam.

 4. The music.
 Composers Stephen Flaherty and Lynn Ahrens know what they're doing.
 Responsible for some of Broadway’s most prolific writing over the past 25 years, you’ve probably already seen and loved a show they’ve written: Ragtime, Suessical, Anastasia…just to name a few.
 There's a reason Once On This Island has been put up in hundreds of high schools all across the country for more than two decades.
 It's, quite simply, a REALLY good show.

 5. There's not a bad seat in the theater.
-The show takes place at Broadway's most intimate theater: The Circle In The Square.
-It is also staged in the round, which means there isn't a bad seat in the house.
-You'll be close to the action no matter where you sit!
+Because The Circle In The Square is so intimate, you'll be close to the action no matter where you sit!